On the cone of weighted graphs generated by triangles: Arithmetic and combinatorial structure

 \section{Arithmetic and combinatorial structure}

-As we shall see, classifying the facets of $\tau_n$ is very challenging.
-In this section, though, we sample some of the structure that is forced upon facets.
+In this section, we sample some structure forced on facets of $\tau_n$, specifically on the entries of their normal vectors.
 We begin with an easy observation on the relative sizes of extreme entries in facet normals.

 \begin{prop} Let $y$ be a nontrivial facet normal of $\tau_n$.
-Let $a$ and $b$ denote, respectively, the maximum of the positive entries and minimum of the negative entries in $y$.
+Let $a$ and $b$ denote, respectively, the maximum and minimum entry in $y$.
 Then we have $-b/2 \le a \le -2b$. \end{prop}

 \begin{proof} First, suppose $a \ge -b$.
-Using Lemma~\ref{zero-sum}, choose in $y$ a zero-sum triangle $K$ containing an edge of weight $a$.
+Using Lemma~\ref{zero-sum}, choose a triangle $K$ in $y^\perp$ containing an edge of weight $a$.
 The other two edges of $K$ must have negative weight, since $a$ is largest among the entries in magnitude.
 It follows that one of these other edges in $K$ has weight at most $-a/2$.
 This establishes $a \le -2b$.
 The case $a < -b$ is similar. \end{proof}

-\rks It is an easy exercise to see that $a=1$, $b=-2$ is not possible for facets (although it is possible for supporting vectors).
+\rks It is easy to see that $a=1$, $b=-2$ is not possible for facets (although it is possible for supporting vectors).
 Indeed, it may be the case that the first inequality can be strengthened to $a>-b/2$ or even $a \ge -b$.

 Presumably, Proposition~\ref{signs-mags} only scratches the surface of constraints on the signs and relative magnitudes in facet normals.
 We do not explore this further here, although it seems reasonable to guess that entries have some central tendency and are roughly symmetric about their mean.